 No.5 Column – For certifying authority use only: No need to write here, it is for special use, such as the “CCPIT is CHINA CHAMBER OF INTERNATIONAL COMMERCE” statement for Saudi Arabia, UAE and Egypt.

 No.6 Column – Marks and numbers: We usually write “N/M” for furniture goods, N/M means No Marks.
 You can’t print “MADE IN (NON-CHINA COUNTRIES)” in marks.

 No.7 Column – Number and kind of packages; description of goods: Just write it as the requirement, remember to write total package CTNS if there are different goods in it, and add **** in the last line to prevent adding fake content.
 Sometimes it may require to add invoice or L/C number under L/C payment term.

 No.8 Column – H.S Code: You need to write down H.S Code for all items.

 No.9 Column – Quantity: We usually write down gross weight of all goods in this column.

 No.10 Column – Number and dates of invoice: The invoice number should be the same as commercial invoice for this goods, use abbreviation for the date, for example Aug 20, 2020, and the date here must be earlier than issue date.

 No.11 Column – Declaration by the exporter: Exporter sign and stamp here, the date can’t be earlier than No.10 column invoice date.

 No.12 Column – Certification: CIQ or CCPIT stamp here.

-That’s our guide about Certificate of Origin in China, we hope it is helpful for you, pls contact us if you need certificate of origin template China, and we will be appreciate if you can leave a comment or share our post, thank you.
+That’s our guide about Certificate of Origin in China, we hope it is helpful for you, RCEP (Regional Comprehensive Economic Partnership) has been started since Jan 1, 2022, we will make another post to introduce it, thank you for reading this post, we will be appreciate if you can leave a comment or share our post.